Social Service Scholarship (Mid-Term): 2025 Profile

 Eligibility Essentials

-- At least one full academic year left before graduation at the point of application
+- Completed at least one academic semester (mid-term route) and have at least one remaining academic year at point of application

 Application Timeline